Matthew Elias: Biography

 Matthew Elias was born in 1979 in Cardiff, Wales, one of two sons born to John Elias and Kathryn (née Hutchinson), the other being Ben (born 1976).
 In 1998, Elias was part of the Welsh team that competed at the 1998 Commonwealth Games.
-He competed in the 4 x 400 metres relay and set a new Welsh record in the final on the way to a bronze medal.
+He competed in the 4 × 400 metres relay and set a new Welsh record in the final on the way to a bronze medal.

 In 1999, he won his first of three Welsh 400 metres titles.
-He also competed at the 1999 European Athletics U23 Championships that year, in the 400 metres hurdles and 4 x 400 metres relay.
+He also competed at the 1999 European Athletics U23 Championships that year, in the 400 metres hurdles and 4 × 400 metres relay.
 He won his heat of the 400 metres hurdles with a season's best of 50.84, before finishing last by over a second and a half in the final.
-He ran only in the final of the 4 x 400 metres relay, running second leg to help the British team secure a bronze medal.
+He ran only in the final of the 4 × 400 metres relay, running second leg to help the British team secure a bronze medal.

 In 2000, he won the Amateur Athletic Association (AAA) U23 400 metres hurdles title.
 He also won the Welsh 400 metres hurdles title.

 In 2001, he won the 400 metres at the Welsh Indoor Championships.
-He competed in the 2001 IAAF World Indoor Championships in the men's 4 x 400 metres relay, finishing second behind eventual champions Poland in the heats before finishing outside the medals in fourth in the final.
+He competed in the 2001 IAAF World Indoor Championships in the men's 4 × 400 metres relay, finishing second behind eventual champions Poland in the heats before finishing outside the medals in fourth in the final.
 He retained his AAA 400 metres hurdles title, running almost a second and a half quicker than he had the previous year.
 He also switched back to the 400 metres at the Welsh championships and won his second 400 metres title.
-He competed at the 2001 European Athletics U23 Championships in the 400 metres hurdles and the 4 x 400 metres relay, taking home two gold medals.
+He competed at the 2001 European Athletics U23 Championships in the 400 metres hurdles and the 4 × 400 metres relay, taking home two gold medals.
 In his hurdles heat he was the only athlete to go under 50 seconds, recording a time of 49.90 to win.
 In the final he set a season's best of 49.57 to win the gold medal.
 He raced in both the heats and the final, running anchor leg on both occasions to lead Great Britain to a closely fought victory over Germany.